Russian ambassador to Poland hit with red paint

 Russian Foreign Ministry spokeswoman Maria Zakharova denounced the attack, saying on her messaging app channel that “we won’t be scared” while the “people of Europe should be scared to see their reflection in a mirror.”

-Ambassador Sergey Andreev arrived at the Soviet soldiers cemetery to lay flowers on Victory Day, which marks the defeat of Nazi Germany by the Allies.
-The holiday was celebrated with pompin a parade at Red Square in Moscow.
+Ambassador Sergey Andreev arrived at the Soviet soldiers’ cemetery to lay flowers on Victory Day, which marks the defeat of Nazi Germany by the Allies.
+The major Russian patriotic holiday was celebrated with pomp in a parade at Red Square in Moscow.

 The protesters carried Ukrainian flags and chanted “fascists” and “murderers” at him, while some were dressed in white sheets smeared with red, symbolizing the Ukrainian victims of Russia’s war.
 Other people in his entourage were also seen splattered with what appeared to be red paint.